Could my baby monitor get hacked?

 A wi-fi video baby monitor, also known as smart video baby monitor, comes with a camera and a corresponding app, allowing you to remotely check in on your baby using your smartphone, tablet and in some cases, your computer.

-It’s a useful piece of kit to own as you can look at your little one wherever you are, as long as you have a good wi-fi connection.
+Smart baby monitors are a useful bit of kit to own as you can look at your little one wherever you are, as long as you have a good wi-fi connection.

 How easy it is to hack a wi-fi baby monitor

-As the old saying goes, 'it's easy when you know how'.
-It doesn't happen all the time, but there are disturbing stories of baby monitors being hacked by strangers who are then able to project their voice through the monitor's speaker, or of footage from baby monitors ending up on websites.
+The likelihood of it happening is thankfully still relatively low, but there are disturbing stories of baby monitors being hacked by strangers who are then able to project their voice through the monitor's speaker.

 How can I keep my baby monitor safe from hackers?